 Pizza Crackers from Daily Bites ~ gluten free, grain free, dairy free, egg free, refined sugar free, paleo, primal, vegan

 Hallie says: “I dare you to stop at just one!
 Well, actually I don’t.
 Because that would just be mean.
 Serve these crackers with cut up veggies as a nutritious snack.
 They’re so flavorful, they don’t even need dip.”

 Pizza Dip from Gluten Free Easily ~ gluten free, with dairy-free options

-One reader said: “This was very good and easy.
+Reader review: “This was very good and easy.
 I had many requests for the recipe!”